Inside: What is Discord and what parents should understand about the popular teen platform

 To put it simply, Discord is not easily stuck inside a singular box.
 Probably the best way to describe Discord would be a multi-purpose communication app.
 While it certainly has similar elements to other already existing services, what sets Discord apart is that is does the job of many of these services all in one place.

-It possess voice chat servers similar to Skype or TeamSpeak.
+It possesses voice chat servers similar to Skype or TeamSpeak.
 Like Reddit, Discord it is easily used as a public forums center, with a slight difference being that Discord allows private chat forums as well.
 Discord also possesses elements of some social media apps, as a user is able to share content and host their own “Channel”.

-Discord is also just an incredibly user friendly app.
+Discord is also just an incredibly user-friendly app.
 The experience of both getting signed up for and using it is simple and seamless.
-It makes communication with both friends and larger public groups easy and it can be accessed on just about any platform.
-Furthermore, discord is incredibly well maintained and marketed with constant updates and server maintenance.
+It makes communication with both friends and larger public groups easy, and it can be accessed on just about any platform.
+Furthermore, discord is incredibly well-maintained and marketed with constant updates and server maintenance.

 On the surface, Discord really appears as the ideal communication service for teens, and in many ways that is true.
 However, just like any social media app, forum or online community used by teenagers there are some drawbacks.
 For this reason, it is useful for parents to understand a little bit more about both the pros and cons of Discord.

-Why Does My Teen Love It?
+Why Does My Teen Love Discord?

 Perhaps it seems like your teen is obsessed with the app, or you can just tell that they are spending quite a bit of time using the services it provides.
 You may be worried or curious, and both of those reactions are justified as we parents haven’t really seen an app like discord ever before, and we certainly didn’t grow up with things like it.